IUT and the EU

 The European Commission is the Executive of the European Union.
 It has 53 departments and executive agencies.
-IUT follows the work of the department which may have an influence on housing issues, including
+IUT follows the work of the departments which may have an influence on housing issues, including:

 The main EU policy areas for the IUT are (see the respective page for further description):

 - EU Urban Agenda and EU Housing Partnership

 - European Responsible Housing Initiative (ERHIN) and ERHIN awards